rcsb/py-rcsbsearchapi/docs/quickstart.md

 ## Syntax

 Here is a quick example of how the package is used.
-Two syntaxes are available for constructing queries: an "operator" API using python's comparators, and a "builder" syntax where terms are chained together.
+Two syntaxes are available for constructing queries: an "operator" API using python's comparators, and a "fluent" syntax where terms are chained together.
 Which to use is a matter of preference.

 ### Operator example